MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/MarketingList.md

 ---
 title: MarketingList
-description: some description
-ms.service:: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/15/2019
+description: Group of existing or potential customers created for a marketing campaign or other sales purposes. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 2/15/2019